-Dealing with an arrest or a warrant for theft can leave you in a difficult place.
+Dealing with an arrest or a warrant for theft can leave you in a difficult place with many, many questions.
 Criminal charges can haunt you for years after the case, even if your charges are reduced or dismissed.
 Unfortunately, if you fight back alone, you might struggle to prove you’re not guilty.

 That’s why you need a criminal defense lawyer from Hersem Law.
 A Tampa theft lawyer can help you review the circumstances of your case and help you build the best defense for your case.

 First, understanding what you’re being charged with is important.
 Theft has many levels of severity, which can affect the penalties for your case.
 Typically, though, all theft charges include the intent to deprive a person of their property.
 The defendant is being accused of knowingly taking property that belonged to someone else.

 The differences come down to how much that property was worth.
 Theft charges are sorted into degrees under either petty theft or grand theft.
 Petty theft covers anything under $300, and second-degree petty theft covers theft of less than $100.
 Petty theft has a maximum jail sentence of one year, with a $1,000 fine at most.

 Grand theft is more serious, covering theft or more than $300 or any of the following property: